Registered Storage Tank System Equipment and Release Detection Systems and Methods

 Manufacturers or vendors can submit an equipment registration request on one of the forms listed above in writing to DEP, Division of Waste Management, 2600 Blair Stone Road, MS 4560, Tallahassee, FL 32399 or electronic format (submit to Tanknotify@floridadep.gov) along with documentation that demonstrates the equipment will meet the appropriate performance requirements contained in Chapter 62-761, F.A.C., for UST equipment and/or 62-762, F.A.C., for AST equipment.

 A third-party demonstration by a Nationally Recognized Testing Laboratory shall be submitted in writing or electronic format to the department with the application.
+A list of qualified testing laboratories can be found on the OSHA website.
 The third-party demonstration shall provide:

 A technical evaluation of the equipment;